rynaardb/TIL/ios-development/xcode-keyboard-shortcuts.md

+# Xcode Keyboard Shortcuts

+A collection of some of the most useful and frequently used keyboard shortcuts in Xcode

 | Category   | Command                                | Shortcut      |
 | ---------- | -------------------------------------- | ------------- |
 | Editor     | Go to beginning of line                | ⌘ + ←         |